The Birthstone Of September: Sapphires

 Thinking about restoring a loved one’s sentimental birthstone piece?
 You’re in the right place to restore their precious memories.

-Gemstones provide life and brilliance to any piece of jewelry, yet have the highest potential to damage.
+Gemstones provide life and brilliance to any piece of jewelry but also have a high potential to be damaged.
 Whether it be a loose, lost, or scratched-up Sapphire, we take restoring the life of your treasures seriously.
 Any gem, any damage, we’ll make your jewelry sparkle as bright as the day you got it.

-We have a team of specialists in place to properly source every type of gem needed for your treasured item.
-We understand your gemstones are unique and require specific attention.
+We have a team of specialists on hand to properly source every type of gem needed for your treasured item.
+We understand your gemstones are unique and require specific and careful attention.
 Our Professional Stone Sourcing team makes sure that all of your gems, even the ones that sometimes go unnoticed, are replaced by stones of the right caliber for your piece.

 Visit our Gemstone Replacement Services page to learn more about restoring the brilliance of your Sapphire.